microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/README.md

 ## Getting Started

-The easiest way to grasp the basics surrounding compliance bots is to read up the on the following documentation topics:
+The easiest way to grasp the basics surrounding compliance bots is to read up on the following documentation topics:

 - [High Level Overview over the Infrastructure for the Recording Bot](./docs/explanations/recording-bot-overview.md)
 - [Bot Service - Entra Id and Microsoft Graph API Calling Permissions](./docs/explanations/recording-bot-permission.md)